A minimum monthly salary is guaranteed by law in the majority of EU countries, and a few are currently in negotiation to establish a pay scale.

 To see information on current minimum wage, gross monthly salaries and average income for Greece as of 2011, see “Salaries in Greece.”

 There is no such thing as an EU minimum wage.
-The EU is composed of individual member states or countries, and each country has its own set of rules and regulations.
+The EU is composed of 28 individual member states or countries as of 2013, and each country has its own set of rules and regulations.

 How the table was compiled

 The Kathimerini ran an article that stated the minimum gross salary for Greece was 626 euros*, but it gave no source and I could not verify this data independently.
-It also stated that the EU average was 1160 euros, although it’s clear that this only applies to the so-called “Big 15″ and does not reflect an average for all 27 member states, as it would be considerably lower if it did.
+It also stated that the EU average was 1160 euros, although it’s clear that this only applies to the so-called “Big 15” and does not reflect an average for (the then) 27 member states, as it would be considerably lower if it did.

 Eurostat publishes stats every June for all countries that have a lawful minimum wage, so these are from 2007.
 The Federation of European Employers also provides stats on minimum monthly income on the most recent figures made available, ranging from 2007 to 2008.
 The table contains data from both organizations for comparison purposes.
 Neither organization took black market wages and illegal work into account.

 *As of July 1, 2011, the minimum gross wage for workers in Greece aged under 25 is 591.60 euros/month.
 See more information at “Salaries in Greece.”